AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/content-structure.md

 Provide the mandatory information.

-* **Model Title** - This is a brief description of the model, usually indicating its purpose
+* **Model Title** - This is a brief description of the model, and usually indicates its purpose.
-* **Enable model** - This option must be checked to be able to create Content Fragments later based on this model.
+* **Enable model** - This option is checked by default and must be checked to be able to create Content Fragments later based on this model.

 You can also choose to add a longer **Description** to the model as well as **Tags** to categorize it and differentiate it for your users later within the Content Fragment model console.